Why ghosting a party is the right thing to do

 It's most commonly known as the French Exit, which the Oxford English Dictionary believes was coined by the English in the 18th Century, with some military connotations attached.
 Of course, the French refer to it as "filer à l'anglaise" ("to leave English style"), so we can confirm that neither the English or French enjoyed saying goodbye to each other.
 Another slang term is the Irish Goodbye, which stereotypically meant being too drunk to actually say goodbye.
 Yeah… There's no need to offend anyone actually — let's just call it ghosting!

-If you've never heard of it, it's an usual concept to get your head around; isn't not saying goodbye incredibly rude?
+If you've never heard of it, it's an unusual concept to get your head around; isn't not saying goodbye incredibly rude?
 You'd think so, but if we break it down, it may be considered the most considerate and mutually beneficial thing you can do.

 No one likes a goodbye.
 People love hellos.
 It always "I'm so happy you came," not "I'm so glad you're leaving."
 A goodbye is a tonal shift, an indication that, in some part, the party is ending.
 Furthermore, it doesn't exactly make for polite conversation.
 Ever interrupt a group conversation just to state that you're leaving?
 You can almost hear the brakes screeching.
 So, for the sake of maintaining the party's momentum, abstain from announcing your absence.